mlettini/marmilize/README.md

 *noun*

-* My take on CSS normalization.
+* My take on CSS normalization, used to start all my projects.